tdeekens/msc-thesis/interview-transcriptions/summaries/[T]-interview-summaries.md

    - Unclear for XFT members (responsibilities do not have clear boundaries)
    - Important when trying to gather information as sources are often unknown
    - Finding a relevant source is time consuming and lowers sprint output
-- Lack of Structure
+- Lack of Structure in Agile Context
+   - Contact person not visible
    - Leads to longer time until problem resolution
-- Feedback roundtrip
+- Feedback transperancy & roundtrip time
-   - Communication cycles long when suggestions for improvements made
+   - Feedback during solving the impediments not present
+   - Roundtrip takes long and outcome not visible at times
 - Information flood & filtering
    - Too much and too little information reaches XFTs: filtering wished for
 - Information spreading